DEAN-ngo/elimupi/ansible/roles/geerlingguy.mysql/README.md

 `mysql_replication_master` needs to resolve to an IP or a hostname which is accessable to the Slaves (this could be a `/etc/hosts` injection or some other means), otherwise the slaves cannot communicate to the master.

+If the replication master has different IP addresses where you are running ansible and where the mysql replica is running, you can *optionally* specify a `mysql_replication_master_inventory_host` to access the machine (e.g. you run ansible on your local machine, but the mysql master and replica need to communicate on a different network)

 ### Later versions of MySQL on CentOS 7

 If you want to install MySQL from the official repository instead of installing the system default MariaDB equivalents, you can add the following `pre_tasks` task in your playbook: